C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study utilizes information from Walkup et al. (2008).
-It was an evaluation of Coping Cat [now called C.A.T.
-Project for youth aged 12-18] to determine whether clinical improvement and treatment type (e.g., cognitive behavioral therapy, medication, or their combination) in the original 2008 study predicted remission of anxiety and improvement in global functioning at follow-up an average of 6 years after randomization and to examine predictors of outcomes at follow-up.
-Youths were randomized to 1 of 4 interventions (Coping Cat, medication, combination, or pill placebo) in the Child/Adolescent Anxiety Multimodal Study.
-Measures utilized include the Clinical Global Impression–Severity scale, the Children's Global Assessment Scale, the Brief Family Assessment Measure, the Brief Symptom Inventory, the State-Trait Anxiety Inventory–Trait, the Anxiety Disorders Interview Schedule Supplemental Services Form, and the Life Events Scale.
+The study used the same sample as Walkup et al. (2008).
+The purpose of the study was to determine whether acute clinical improvement and treatment type (i.e., cognitive behavioral therapy, medication, or their combination) predicted remission of anxiety and improvement in global functioning at a mean of 6 years after randomization, and to examine predictors of outcomes at follow-up to the Child/Adolescent Anxiety Multimodal Extended Long-term Study (CAMELS).
+Participants were randomly assigned to one of four conditions: Coping CAT, [now called C.A.T.
+Project] for youth aged 12–18, sertraline, a combination of the two therapies, or a placebo drug in the Child/Adolescent Anxiety Multimodal Study (CAMS).
+Measures utilized include the Clinical Global Impression–Severity Scale, the Children’s Global Assessment Scale, the Brief Family Assessment Measure, the Brief Symptom Inventory, the State-Trait Anxiety Inventory–Trait, the Anxiety Disorders Interview Schedule Supplemental Services Form, and the Life Events Scale.
 Results indicate that almost half of the sample (46.5%) was in remission at the 6-year follow-up.
-Responders to the initial treatment in the 2008 study were significantly more likely to be in remission at the 6-year follow-up and had less severe anxiety symptoms and higher functioning.
+Responders to the initial treatment in the 2008 study were significantly more likely to be in remission at the 6-year follow-up and had less severe anxiety symptoms and were higher functioning.
 There were no differences in outcomes at the 6-year follow-up across the 4 interventions.
-Limitations include the attrition rate of the original study sample at the follow-up time point, the naturalistic nature of the follow-up study (as other treatments may have occurred), and the generalizability of the findings (particularly to male youths and youths from nonwhite and lower-socioeconomic status [SES] backgrounds).
+Limitations include the naturalistic nature of the follow-up study; the current assessment was cross-sectional, providing only a snapshot of current functioning, and does not provide data on remission or recurrences of illness during the follow-up period; and CAMELS sample varied from the CAMS sample on several variables, limiting the generalizability of the findings, particularly to male youths and youths from nonwhite and lower-SES backgrounds.

 Length of controlled postintervention follow-up: Mean=6 years, Range=4-9 years.